 What is your favorite local spot for outdoor adventure?

 My favorite local spot would probably have to be The Breaks Interstate Park.
-Last year we went on a fall break trip to the Breaks, where we spent around a couple of days camping and climbing.
-In my opinion, The Breaks have some of the most glorious climbing spots and there are so many climbs there that I still need to check out.
+Last year we went on a fall break trip to the Breaks, where we spent our days camping and climbing.
+In my opinion, The Breaks have some of the most glorious climbing spots, and there are so many climbs there that I still need to check out.